LyonsJourney/TechDiverse/README.md

 ## Overview

 Welcome to my diverse GitHub repository!
 I'm a tech enthusiast, creator, and fitness enthusiast with a broad range of skills.
-From technology and virtualization to arts, fitness, and even making a mean pizza, I'm passionate about continuous learning and exploration.
+From technology and virtualization to arts, fitness, and even making homemade pizza from scratch, I'm passionate about continuous learning and exploration.

 ## Skills